vidalgmartin/vidalgmartin/README.md

 I’m a recent Software Engineering graduate eager to kickstart my career in tech.
 I'm passionate about WebGL and determined to continue growing my skills in building full-stack web applications.

 # 🚀 Currently Working On:
-- Building full-stack web applications with React and ASP.NET
+- Building full-stack web applications with React and ASP.NET Core
 - Expanding my knowledge of 3D web development with WebGL and Three.js

 ## 🌐 Socials: